TheBlueThunder/RepBot/README.md

-# RepBot - AI-Powered Workout Tracker
+# 🚧 RepBot - Computer Vision Workout Tracker [WIP]

-RepBot is an AI-powered workout tracking system that uses computer vision to count exercise repetitions and monitor form in real-time.
-With its cyberpunk-inspired interface and advanced pose detection, it provides an engaging way to track your workouts.
+RepBot is a side project that uses computer vision to count exercise repetitions and monitor form in real-time.
+With its cyberpunk-inspired interface and pose detection capabilities, it provides an engaging way to track your workouts.

+> ⚠️ **Work in Progress**: This is an experimental side project under active development.

 ## Features